-Once a student is admitted as either an incoming freshman, or transfer student, they are automatically reviewed for scholarship consideration.
+Once a student is admitted to the College of Engineering as an incoming freshman, they are automatically reviewed for scholarship consideration.
 The student’s admission’s application serves as their scholarship application.
 The student’s grades, test scores, extracurricular activities, recommendation letters from teachers and counselors, as well as the student’s essays, all serve as part of this review process.
 Students that are selected for an award, would receive an official letter by regular mail.
+The College of Engineering’s scholarship committee meets on a rolling basis from late January to late March to review applications and determine award recipients.

 There is no application to submit for the major scholarship that College awards, the “Scholarship of Honor”.
 However, students that are from certain designated states, may want to review the criteria for the Joseph M. Geisinger Scholarship, and the Gloria Wille Bell and Carlos R. Bell Scholarship.
 Both of these awards do require submittal of an application.